mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 of hard-coded IP addresses by giving developers positive encouragement to use an explicit loopback address rather than a localhost name.

-This document hardens {{RFC6761}}'s recommendations regarding `localhost` by requiring that name resolution APIs and libraries themselves return a loopback address when queried for localhost names, bypassing lookup via recursive and authoritative DNS servers entirely.
-Further, recursive and authoritative DNS servers are required to return `NXDOMAIN` for such queries, ensuring that non-conformant stub resolvers will fail safely.
+This document updates {{RFC6761}}'s recommendations regarding `localhost` by requiring that name resolution APIs and libraries themselves return a loopback address when queried for localhost names, bypassing lookup via recursive and authoritative DNS servers entirely.

+In addition, recursive and authoritative DNS servers are required to return `NXDOMAIN` for such queries.
+This increases the likelihood that non-conformant stub resolvers will not go undetected.
+Note that this does not have the result that such resolvers will fail safe—it just makes it more likely that they will be detected and fixed, since they will fail in the presence of conforming name servers.

+These changes are not sufficient to ensure that `localhost` can be assumed to actually refer to an address on the local machine.
+This document therefore further requires that applications that wish to make that assumption handle the name `localhost` specially.

 # Terminology and notation